 You can see how my example looks in the preview window below.

 When I did this, my web browser opened my Amazon author page successfully.

 You can see the webpage that opened below.

 Author of A Detailed Guide to Self-Publishing with Amazon and Other Online Booksellers

 - 4-in-1 Boxed set includes both volumes and more

-- Kindle Formatting Magic (coming soon)
+- Kindle Formatting Magic (now available)